John Hont-Pázmány: Head of the royal council

 Because of Bicskei's resistance and political isolation, John became de facto head of the Hungarian Catholic Church until his death.
+Following Bicskei's departure, all vice-chancellors of the realm, considering the proteges of John, came from dioceses belonging to the supremacy of Kalocsa.
 In response to Bicskei's actions and Pope Boniface's support for the Capetian House of Anjou, John and his fellow bishops initiated the convocation of the 1298 national diet, which, excluding the participation of Andrew III and the barons of the realm, proved to be a watershed in the constitutional system of Hungary and the formation of the parliamentary system.
 During the diet, Andrew's maternal uncle, Albertino Morosini was granted Hungarian nobility.
 The phrase "universitas regni", which first appears in the final act, implies that the participants of the national diet summed up the community of the kingdom as a whole.
 One of the (23rd) articles of the 1298 diet established a four-member lesser council within the royal council, consisting of two nobles (representatives of the "nobility with uniform status") and two prelates (suffragans each belonging to the archdioceses of Esztergom and Kalocsa) with a three-month term.
 One of the noble councilors was Thomas Hont-Pázmány, Archbishop John's brother, despite his magnate of origin, which reflects the influence of their clan over the royal court.
 Their veto power prevented Bicskei from sabotaging the operation of the royal council, which resulted his total isolation in the state government, despite his nominal leading position in the royal council.
 John and the prelates had a virtually exclusive right to elect the four council members; both Thomas Hont-Pázmány and Henry Balog were considered supporters of the Hungarian clergy.
 Several other articles of the national diet provided rights for John and the prelates to review the king's decisions and extended the right to ecclesiastical sanction against the barons and even the king, in order to defend Church interests and property.
 The articles emphasized the authority of the archbishop of Kalocsa, which confirmed John's status as head of the Church in Hungary.
 Although Bicskei unsuccessfully attempt to shift the prelates from supporting Andrew, but the king' confidence in the Hungarian clergy was shaken due to his activity and the subsequent pro-prelate resolutions of the 1298 diet, as a result he shortly entered into a formal alliance with five influential barons, including Amadeus Aba and Stephen Ákos, who stated that they were willing to support him against the Pope and the bishops.
 Seeing the increased influence of John at the expense of royal authority, Andrew did not want to rely solely on the bishops during his reign.